 - 5.13.
 The HRA does not engage in commercial activity solely for the purpose of generating a profit. - 5.14.
 The HRA owns a property, which has a floor currently rented out on a commercial lease to Northampton Dialysis Service.
-The plan is to develop the remainder of the property for housing.
+Work is currently under way to develop the remainder of the property for housing.
 It also owns a number of estate shops with housing above and some garages.